 Ignorance is still rife.
 Phrases such as ‘Just adopt’, ‘Just relax’ and other “well meaning” platitudes are still uttered, along with infertility myths, and when was the last time you had a conversation about involuntary childlessness?
 Controversially IVF is pushing harder at ethical boundaries; NHS funding is regularly in the press, genetic testing takes place and donors are used to help same sex and heterosexual couples, and individuals, conceive; a lot has happened in the 40 years since that first embryo transfer.

-Whether you agree with it, or not, IVF has indubitably changed the world.
+Whether you agree with all aspects of it, a few, or none, it cannot be denied that IVF has indubitably changed the world.
 Throughout the past four decades the medical science surrounding fertility treatments has improved dramatically, and research in to infertility has increased: Being infertile is now, no longer, wholly synonymous with being childless.

 I’ve often felt that infertility has the ability to strip couples of choices which were once taken for granted.
 We don’t get to decide when to have a child and choosing whether to have a larger family comes with added complications.
 After our first failed cycle, I became aware that IVF doesn’t always work but, invariably felt that at least it gave me that element of choice I had been so desperately craving.

 I had always wanted a family.
 I’m a good mother and have a lot of love to give.
-Whilst, one day, I would like to adopt or foster, I was also desperate to conceive.
-I wanted to be pregnant.
+Whilst, one day, we may have decided to adopt or foster, I wanted to be pregnant more.
 To feel my baby moving and growing inside of me, to give birth, create life and to know my child from that very first magical cry.
 I wanted to be, and felt I had a right to be, like every other mother who can conceive naturally.
 And IVF gave me that right.

 IVF isn’t easy.
 It’s a tough medical process and emotionally it leaves you in tatters.
 For some it’s incredibly difficult deciding whether to even go ahead and start the procedure, let alone being faced with the harsh reality that it doesn’t always work and it might be time to stop.